Kenya-Rae/sequence-square-game/README.md

 - Sequence didn't increase, it used all 9 buttons within one sequence, calling them one after another.
 However, It wouldn't increment.
 This was because I hadn't called the sequence and combined it with "++".
 - A new game would be called every time, even when the user was successful in copying the sequence.
 I had mixed up a lot of the game logic.
 I had to restructure and go through the copy and remove some called functions.
 - EmailJS function works when an email has been sent.
 When testing in the development or deployed area, it seems that there is a limit to how many emails are sent out.
+- Feedback email could be sent without any user input.
+I provided my EmailJS function a try and catch block (which I had learned recently in Python) to provide an error when no user input has been given.
 - (Not much of a bug)The original 9 buttons had been reduced to 6.
 I wasn't sure how to increase difficulty once a user was successful due to how I incremented the sequence.
 I had removed 3 buttons and tried this game with 6 buttons and it naturally increases the difficulty.
 - (Not much of a bug)Whilst trying to disable my squares, I realised that I'm unable to disable and enable this due to these being div elements.
 I had tried to disable the play area until the game started but this ruined the structure of the page.
 Due to the deadline of this project, I'm unable to change the code to accommodate this.
 However, now obtain the information to not make this error again.